akhinos/cf4k8s-networking/README.md

 -A ISTIO_REDIRECT -p tcp -j REDIRECT --to-ports 15001             # Envoy receives outgoing traffic on port 15001
 ```

-When a new Kubernetes Service is added (i.e. cluster ip for CF app), no changes are made to Envoy config by default, but the started Sidecar Envoy gets pre-configured listeners as described below.
+When a new Kubernetes Service is added (i.e. cluster IP for CF app), no changes are made to Envoy config by default, but the started Sidecar Envoy gets pre-configured listeners as described below.

 See https://istio.io/docs/ops/deployment/requirements/#ports-used-by-istio for list of special Envoy ports.
 Use https://istio.io/latest/docs/ops/diagnostic-tools/proxy-cmd/ for actual debugging advice.

-A virtual listener on 0.0.0.0 per each HTTP port for outbound HTTP traffic (e.g. configured via VirtualService).
+A virtual listener on `0.0.0.0` per each HTTP port for outbound HTTP traffic (e.g. configured via VirtualService).
 A virtual listener per service IP, per each non-HTTP for outbound TCP/HTTPS traffic.
 E.g., in the table below, there are two entries for port `8080`.
 In order to distinguish HTTP and non-HTTP traffic, there is an additional virtual listener with the IP `10.68.227.69` in place.